About ShortInterest.au

 • ASIC short interest (T+4): Outstanding short positions aggregated by holder.
 Four-business-day lag.
 Shown as a percent of shares on issue so you can compare across tickers.

-Each page calls out which feed you are looking at, so you can pair the faster T+1 snapshot with the normalised T+4 percent-of-float view.
+Each page calls out which feed you are looking at, so you can pair the faster T+1 flow snapshot with the T+4 outstanding short-interest view.

 Methodology at a glance